realStandal/redwoodjs-tips-n-workflows/util.md

 #### `capitalize`

-Conver the first character in a string `toUpperCase`.
+Convert the first character in a string `toUpperCase`.

 <details>
  <summary>Show Code</summary>